MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 ms.reviewer: brianmel
 ---

-# Self setup a Mac device with macOS Platform Single Sign-On with Company Portal
+# Use Company Portal to setup a Mac device with macOS Platform Single Sign-On (preview)

 You can set up a new Mac device with the macOS Platform Single Sign-On Extension, using Company Portal.
+There are two workflows that are supported with Company Portal, Intune MDM enrollment with Microsoft Entra Join and Just In Time Rendering.

 ## Prerequisites

 - A minimum requirement of macOS 13 Ventura
-- Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) (version 5.2307.99.2235 only)
+- Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) <!--TODO: version-->
 - An admin has configured the SSO extension MDM payload with Platform SSO settings in Intune
 - Completion of the prerequisites and steps in Configure Platform Single Sign-On Extension
-- [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended), the user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) to complete device registration
+- [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended), the user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) to complete device registration.

-## Intune MDM enrollment and Microsoft Entra Join using Company Portal
+## Intune MDM enrollment with Microsoft Entra Join using Company Portal

 1. Open the **Company Portal** app and select **Sign in**.
 1. Enter your Microsoft Entra ID credentials and select **Next**.